AdaptiveMotorControlLab/CellSeg3D/_sources/res/guides/review_module_guide.rst.txt

 =================================

 This module allows you to review your labels, from predictions or manual labeling, and correct them if needed.
-It then saves the status of each file in a csv, for easier monitoring.
+It then saves the status of each file in a csv, as well as the time taken per slice review, for easier monitoring.